overte-org/overte-website-sphinx/source/downloads.rst

 Downloads
 #########

-The current release of Overte is version 2023.11.1.
+The current release of Overte is version 2024.06.1.
-This release includes a complete replacement of script engine and a lot of other improvements.

 Take a look at the changelog on GitHub: `Changelog 🔗 <https://github.com/overte-org/overte/blob/master/CHANGELOG.md>`_